UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 implementation simply passes the tree to the AST generating parse tree visitor to generate the AST and process the AST nodes from that.
 Due to the simplicity of the Kaleidoscope language the AST is more of a List than a tree.
 In fact, the AstBuilder creates an enumerable sequence of nodes that are either a function declaration or a function definition.
-For the interactive mode should always be a single element.
-(When doing Ahead of Time (AOT) compilation in [Chapter 8](Kaleidoscope-ch8.md) this sequence can contain many declarations and definitions in any order.)
+For the interactive mode only a single element is parsed at a time.
+However, when doing Ahead of Time (AOT) compilation in [Chapter 8](Kaleidoscope-ch8.md) this sequence can contain many declarations and definitions in any order.
 To handle the different node types the generate method simply uses pattern matching to detect the type of node to dispatch to a visitor function for that kind of node.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#Generate)]